williamgherman/c-solutions/02/exercises/09/README.md

 ### Exercise 2.09
-Insert spaces betwee nthe tokens in Exercise 8 to make the statement easier to read.
+Insert spaces between the tokens in Exercise 8 to make the statement easier to read.

 ### Solution